-3 Results and Discussion
+3 Results and discussion

-Excitation and emission peaks measured from 3D fluorescence spectra with chemically desorbed foulants using both 0.1 N NaOH and 0.1 N HCl provided information on the peaks that were different from those of humic substances obtained from the Suwannee river humic and fulvic acids (from International Humic Substance Society), and similar to those of protein-like substances (Fig. 1(a)) (Lee et al., 2006).
-FTIR peaks around ~1000 cm-1, which corresponded to polysaccharides/cell fractured N-acetyl amino sugar groups, were identified, as shown in Fig. 1(b) (Leenheer et al., 2000; Kwon et al., 2005).
+Excitation and emission peaks measured from 3-D fluorescence spectra with chemically desorbed foulants using both 0.1 N NaOH and 0.1 N HCl provided information on the peaks that was different from those of the humic substances obtained from the Suwannee river humic and fulvic acids (from International Humic Substance Society), and similar peaks for protein-like substances (Fig. 1a) (Lee et al., 2006).
+FTIR peaks around ~1000 cm-1, which corresponded to polysaccharides/cell fractured N-acetyl amino sugar groups, were identified, as shown in Fig. 1b (Leenheer et al., 2000; Kwon et al., 2005).
 Along with these peaks, sticky materials, presumably EPS, were found through FE-SEM imaging (Fig. 2).
 Based on these three observations, it was hypothesized that the biofouling on the fouled membrane and related foulants originated from the presence of a substantial amount of micro-organisms on the membrane.

 A 16S rDNA clone library was constructed for the fouled MF membrane.
-Phylogenetic analyses of 120 randomly selected clones revealed 15 operational taxonomic units (OTUs) assigned to various bacterial divisions, as listed in Tables 1 and 2.
-Phylogenetic analysis (Table 1 and Fig. 3.) indicated that the Proteobacteria dominated on the membrane surface, where the α -proteobacteria subdivision was the largest bacterial group (68% of total clones) and the β -proteobacteria subdivision was the second largest bacterial group (16% of total clones) found in the samples.
-The majority of the α -proteobacterial OTUs were primarily affiliated with Bradyrhizobium sp., Rhodopseudomonas sp. and Afipia sp.
-The remaining clones in this group were closely related to Xanthobacter sp. and Agrobacterium sp.
-In the β -proteobacteria, the most dominant OTU (11.8 % of total clones) was closely related to Ralstoina sp., while the other 3 OTUs were closely related to Alcaligenes sp., Curvibacter sp. and Janthinobacterium sp.
+Phylo- genetic analyses of 120 randomly selected clones revealed 15 operational taxonomic units (OTUs) assigned to various bacterial divisions, as listed in Tables 1 and 2.
+Phylogenetic analysis (Table 1 and Fig. 3) indicated that the Proteobacteria dominated on the membrane surface, where the $\alpha$ -proteobacteria subdivision was the largest bacterial group (68% of total clones) and the $\beta$ -proteobacteria subdivision was the second largest bacterial group (16% of total clones) found in the samples.
+The majority of the $\alpha$ -proteobacterial OTUs were primarily affiliated with Bradyrhizobium sp., Rhodopseudomonas sp. and Afipia sp.
+The remaining clones in this group were closely related to

+Xanthobacter sp. and Agrobacterium sp.
+In the $\beta$ -proteobacteria, the most dominant OTU (11.8% of total clones) was closely related to Ralstoina sp., while the other 3 OTUs were closely related to Alcaligenes sp., Curvibacter sp. and Janthinobacterium sp.

-The MF sample also contained 5 OTUs from the gamma-proteobacteria, the Planctomycetes group, the gram-positive high G+C group and Bacteroidetes group.
-In the γ -proteobacteria group, clone 40 (6.8 % of total clones) was closely related to Legionella sp.
-In the Planctomycetes group, clone 26 (6.8 % of total clones) was closely related to Planctomycetes sp.
+The MF sample also contained 5 OTUs from the $\gamma$ -proteobacteria, the Plancto-5 mycetes group, the gram-positive high G+C group and Bacteroidetes group.
+In the $\gamma$ proteobacteria group, clone 40 (6.8% of total clones) was closely related to Legionella sp.
+In the Planctomycetes group, clone 26 (6.8% of total clones) was closely related to Planctomycetes sp.
 In the high G+C group, clones 21 and 23 were closely related to Arthrobacter sp. and environmental (uncultured and unidentified) clones.
 One OTU from the Bacteroidetes group was related to Marinicola seohaensis (<90% similarity).
+10

-The α -proteobacteria was found to be the most predominant group on the MF membrane surface, which was in agreement with a previous study (Chen et al., 2004).
-The α -proteobacteria groups became the most dominant biofoulant under pressurized oligotrophic conditions.
+The $\alpha$ -proteobacteria was found to be the most predominant group on the MF membrane surface, which was in agreement with a previous study (Chen et al., 2004).
+The $\alpha$ -proteobacteria groups became the most dominant biofoulant under pressurized oligotrophic conditions.
 This result was expected since they are known to be well adapted to oligotrophic environments (Pinhassi and Hagström, 2000).
-The second largest β -proteobacteria group on the membrane surface is typically found in a freshwater environment, which is consistent with drinking water sources, like the Han River.
+The second largest $\beta$ proteobacteria group on the membrane surface is typically found in a freshwater environment, which is consistent with drinking water sources, like the Han River.

-4 Conclusion
+Conclusions 4